tradle/why-hypercore/README.md

 We started Tradle with the notion that Credit Bureaus, and any other identity aggregators, are the systemic risk for our economy and personal safety.
 With Equifax disaster, which lost detailed financial information of all working Americans, we now know for sure that data aggregators are evil.

-But Data Sovereignty became a new and powerful phenomena for us as AWS data centers are present in only 15 countries at the moment.
+But Data Sovereignty became a new and powerful phenomena for us as AWS data centers are present in only 15 countries at the moment (similar with other Cloud Hyperscalers).
 Besides, in many countries storing sensitive data in the data center owned by a foreign operator is not permitted.
-And, interestingly, in Europe it is becoming a sore point too.
-It is not surprising, as Snowden's revelations showed, that whole population data, centralized in a small number of corporate hands, are so attractive for the governments.
+And, interestingly, in Europe it has recently [become a sore point](https://www.bbc.com/news/technology-53418898) and a new policy for [Data Sovereignty is forming](https://ec.europa.eu/digital-single-market/en/policies/building-european-data-economy).
+It is not surprising, as Snowden's revelations showed, that whole population data, centralized in a small number of corporate hands, are a powerful magnet for governments.
 The temptation is just too great.
 And now there is also a [US Cloud Act](https://en.wikipedia.org/wiki/CLOUD_Act).

 ### Local Data Centers have lost to AWS and other Hyperscalers, so what is the Point?